samuelinsf/keyset/README.md

 keyset
 ======

-Arduino Micro driver for Engelbart keyset enabling it to become a USB keyboard device
+Arduino Micro driver for an [Engelbart keyset](http://www.dougengelbart.org/firsts/keyset.html ) enabling it to become a USB keyboard device